 If your shower door tracks have a lot of build-up like mine, I want to be completely honest.
 I don’t want to make this seem like a quick wipe and you are done.
 However, with some elbow grease, you can get the build-up off and it is definitely worth it!
 Now that your shower doors are clean, check out my post on how to clean your shower walls.

-In order for me to not have to go through this again, I will be wiping my doors down and cleaning on a regular basis.
+In order for me to not have to go through this again, I will be wiping my doors down on a regular basis.
 Now instead of hating to look at my shower doors, I actually look at it and smile.
 I can’t believe the difference!
 I just wish I would have spent the time and done it earlier!
 Not only does it look so much better but it actually feels great to accomplish something!